Mayakinn/BookReservation/README.md

 A web application for reserving different types of books.

 ### Features
-Viewing a list of books
+-Viewing a list of books
-Reserving books
+-Reserving books
-Viewing a list of reservations
+-Viewing a list of reservations

 ### How to run it
 Start the backend